Oreoxmt/pingcap-docsite-preview/markdown-pages/en/tidb/release-7.5/upgrade-tidb-using-tiup.md

 Review compatibility changes in TiDB release notes.
 If any changes affect your upgrade, take actions accordingly.

-The following provides compatibility changes you need to know when you upgrade from v7.5.0 to the current version (v{{{ .tidb-version }}}).
+The following provides compatibility changes you need to know when you upgrade from v7.5.0 to the current version (v7.5.6).
 If you are upgrading from v7.4.0 or earlier versions to the current version, you might also need to check the compatibility changes introduced in intermediate versions in the corresponding [release notes](/releases/release-notes.md).

 - TiDB v7.5.0 [compatibility changes](/releases/release-7.5.0.md#compatibility-changes)
 - TiDB v7.5.1 [compatibility changes](/releases/release-7.5.1.md#compatibility-changes)